 This function is platform-implementation specific.
-Its main purpose is to make sure that the target device is in the correct state for diagnostic purposes.
-If the device is already in a diagnostic state, or any state allowed by the operating system for this purpose, then this function should return successful status.
-If an error occurs, then this function should return a non-zero.
+Its main purpose is to make sure that the target device is in the correct state for diagnostic purposes and that the Enhanced Error Handling (EEH) option is enabled during the test.
+If the device is already in a diagnostic state, or any state allowed by the operating system for this purpose, then this function should return a successful status value of zero.
+If an error occurs, then this function should return a non-zero value.